NishuSingh28/SELF-LEARN-ML-CONCEPTS/_posts/2025-12-26-nlp-pipeline.md

 categories: [natural language processing]
 ---

-# NLP Pipeline — Concepts, Design & Practical Guide

-This is my consolidated, first-person guide to building production-ready Natural Language Processing systems.
-It presents a complete pipeline — from raw data to deployed product — and explains the rationale behind choices, practical techniques I use, and small reproducible examples.

 ## 1. Why a pipeline matters

 Building an NLP product is rarely just "train a model."
 It is an engineering process that transforms noisy, real-world language into signals that models and users can rely on.
 My pipeline is a sequence of intentional stages that ensure reliability, interpretability, and maintainability: